LimeChain/hashport-validator/examples/three-validators/README.md

          --symbol "__WRAPPED_NFT_SYMBOL__"
       ```

 !!!
-Make sure to have enoug Tkoens for paying fees and enoug gas to use in each EVM Wallet.
+Make sure to have enoug Tokens for paying fees and enoug gas to use in each EVM Wallet.
 !!!
 Make sure to associate all tokens with all hedera accounts
    ```
    go run ./scripts/token/associate/cmd/associate.go \